ropensci/unconf17/README.md

 Event hashtag is `#runconf17`

-__Remote participants__
-For those interested in participating remotely, please email `remote-hacker at ropensci.org` for an invite to our chat room (but also just watch the repo for discussion happening in the issues).

 ## Code of conduct

-To ensure a safe, enjoyable, and friendly experience for everyone who participates, we have a [code of conduct](http://unconf17.ropensci.org/coc.html).
+To ensure a safe, enjoyable, and friendly experience for everyone who participates, we have a [code of conduct](http://unconf17.ropensci.org/coc).
 This applies to people attending in person or remotely, and for interacting over the [issues](https://github.com/ropensci/unconf17/issues/).

 ## Support
 This meeting is made possible by generous support from: